LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 ### 3.2	Case Studies
 #### 3.2.1 Yahoo 2013-2014 Data Breach
-In 2013, Yahoo had said that all 3 billion of its accounts were hacked in a data theft that had occurred in a disclosure during the company being sold to Verizon.
+Recently, Yahoo had said that all 3 billion of its accounts were hacked in a data theft that had occurred in a disclosure during the company being sold to Verizon.
 It had been the biggest breach in history, tripling its earlier estimate.

+An investigation was carried out in 2013 saying that 1 billion accounts were compromised, but went unnoticed.
+Yahoo did blame the breach on an “Unauthorized third party”, though most details weren’t provided until law enforcement had reported that the files were originally from yahoo but a third party had managed to obtain the files.
+The company had then verified that the stolen data was legitimate shortly after.

-An investigation was carried out saying that 1 billion accounts were compromised, but newer evidence emerged that all user accounts had been affected.
-However, the investigation had specified that the stolen information did not include passwords, payment card data or bank account information, but was protected with outdated encryption which was considered easy-to-crack and security questions along with backup email addresses, to which it was easy to break into the other accounts that were held by the users.
+The data that was affected was mainly user data; names, emails, phone numbers, dates of birth and hashed passwords were obtained, mainly because they were protected with outdated encryption which was considered easy-to-crack and security questions along with backup email addresses, to which it was easy to break into the other accounts that were held by the users.
+However, the investigation had specified that the stolen information did not include payment card data or bank account information.

-This was a real blow to Yahoo as the offer for the Yahoo assets by Verizon was lowered by $350 million dollars in the wake of the
+Another investigation was carried out, reporting another massive breach which affected 500 million in 2014 but botched its response.
+The security team at Yahoo had knew about what Yahoo report as a ‘state-sponsored hacker’ had stolen backup copies of backup files, containing personal details on users

 ### 3.3	Software Development Process